-Non-current assets, other than the net capital assets, increased by \$7.54 million in 2022.
-This increase is largely a result of the addition of a \$5.2 million net pension asset for the state retirement systems for the PERS 2/3 and TRS 2/3 plans.
-There was also an increase in investments by purchasing \$2.5 million in U.S. Government sponsored enterprise bonds as part of the College investment procedure, an increase in restricted cash of \$419K and the addition of \$230K for a right to use lease asset with the implementation of GASB 87.
+Non-current assets, other than the net capital assets, increased by \$1.2 million in FY24.
+This increase is largely a result a new long term lease receivable of \$531K.
+There was also an increase of \$426K in net pension asset for the state retirement systems for the PERS 2/3 and TRS 2/3 plans, an increase in investments of \$654K in U.S. Government sponsored enterprise bonds as part of the College investment procedure, a decrease in restricted cash of \$301K and a decrease in leased assets, net of amortization of \$71K.

 Deferred outflows of resources and deferred inflows of resources represent deferrals in pension and postemployment benefits related to GASB Statement No. 68 and Statement No. 75.
-The decrease in deferred outflows reflect the College's proportionate share of the state-wide amounts reported by the Department of Retirement System (DRS) and Health Care Authority (HCA) due to differences between expected and actual experience related to the actuarial assumptions.
-The College recorded \$4.17 million in FY 2021 and \$3.94 million in FY 2022 of pension and postemployment-related deferred outflows.
+The increase in deferred outflows reflect the College's proportionate share of the state-wide amounts reported by the Department of Retirement System (DRS) and Health Care Authority (HCA) due to differences between expected and actual experience related to the actuarial assumptions.
+The College recorded \$5.57 million in FY23 and \$5.77 million in FY24 of pension and postemployment-related deferred outflows.
+Deferred Outflows also increased because of the change in reporting of the SBRP plan to a one-year lag between measurement and reporting as allowed by GASB 68.
+For FY24, \$855K was recorded in deferred outflows.

-Similarly, the increase in deferred inflows in 2022 reflects the difference between actual and projected investment earnings on the state's pension plans and other postemployment benefits.
-The College recorded \$6.7 million in FY 2021 and \$11.6 million in FY 2022 of pension and postemployment-related deferred inflows.
-Deferred inflows also changed due to the implementation of GASB 87 Leases which caused a restatement of FY21 deferred inflows of \$405K and a current balance of \$262K in FY22.
+Similarly, the \$1.05 million decrease in deferred inflows in FY24 reflects the difference between actual and projected investment earnings on the state's pension plans and other postemployment benefits and also includes lease receivables.
+The College recorded \$11.98 million in FY23 and \$10.93 million in FY24 of pension and postemployment-related deferred inflows.

-Current liabilities include accounts payable, accrued payroll, the current portion of Certificate of Participation (COP) debt, and associated liabilities and unearned revenues.
+Other liabilities include accounts payable, accrued payroll, the current portion of Certificate of Participation (COP) debt, and associated liabilities and unearned revenues.
 Current liabilities can fluctuate from year to year depending on the timeliness of vendor invoices and resulting vendor payments, especially in the area of capital assets and improvements.
-Current liabilities increased for 2022 by \$521K with the largest changes being a decrease in accounts payable of \$135K and an increase in accrued liabilities of \$638K.
+Current liabilities increased for FY24 by \$645K, primarily from an increase in accrued liabilities of \$841K and a decrease in accounts payable of \$206K.

-Non-current liabilities are made up of OPEB and pension liabilities, vacation and sick leave balances, and the long-term portion of Certificate of Participation debt and lease payable.
-The \$2.2 million decrease in non-current liabilities is primarily attributed to pension liability.
-The main difference from FY21 to FY22 is a \$1.86 million decrease in net pension liability primarily related to the state retirement plans, PERS 2/3 and TRS 2/3, having a net pension asset rather than a net pension liability.
+Long-term liabilities are made up of OPEB and pension liabilities, vacation and sick leave balances, and the long-term portion of Certificate of Participation (COP) debt and lease payable.
+The \$503K increase in non-current liabilities is primarily attributed to OPEB liability.
+The main differences from FY23 to FY24 are a \$634K increase in total OPEB liability and a \$131K decrease in net pension liability.
+Compensated absences increased by \$203K while leases and COP debt decreased by \$202K.